renzon/gaeforms/README.md

 ## IntegerField

-Field to validate and transforme Integers.
+Field to validate and transform Integers.
 It is respective to IntegerProperty from ndb.
+Options:

+* lower: the minimum accepted value for the property.
+Default is None which does not perform validation.
+* upper: the maximum accepted value for the property.
+Default is None which does not perform validation

+## BooleanField

+Field to validate and transform Booleans values.
+It is respective to BooleanProperty from ndb.

+## FloatField

+Field to validate and transform Float values.
+It is respective to FloatProperty from ndb.
 Options:

 * lower: the minimum accepted value for the property.
 Default is None which does not perform validation.